 “You as well!”
 Hikaru and I both reply in unison.
 I cannot help but chuckle at it.

 Once everything is illuminated, I notice how…sparse everything is.
-Another low table, and a dresser.
-A scroll on the wall bearing text I cannot read, and another image of the sun; I assume something devotional to Lady Sun.
-And something rather noticeable is missing.
+Another low table, a dresser.
+A scroll on the wall bearing text I cannot read, and another image of the Sun; I assume something devotional to Lady Sun.
+And something rather noticeable is missing as well.